atmelcorp/atmel-software-package/README.md

 Dependencies:
 - GNU make (from MinGW, Cygwin or GnuWin32 for Windows architectures)
 - bash (from MinGW, Cygwin for Windows architectures)
+- *recommended on Windows architectures:* winpty (from MSYS2's package manager)

 Windows with **IAR Embedded Workbench**.
 Dependencies: